-Land managers in Chelan County must determine if the past, Native American influenced condition of the County was necessarily healthier, had a higher level of integrity, and was more sustainable than the current condition.
+Land managers in Chelan County must determine if the past conditions of the County were healthier, had a higher level of integrity, and were more sustainable than the current condition.
 In other words, is "restoration" an appropriate course of action?
 After a prolonged absence, if fire is reintroduced to these ecosystems the result could be damaging.
 Fuel loads throughout most of the County today are quite high and most of the County is inhabited by people, homes, and infrastructure.
 The ecosystem was adapted to fire in the past, but is no longer adapted today, especially considering the human component.